Kingxukai/linux/Documentation/arch/x86/boot.rst

   Bit 7 (write): CAN_USE_HEAP

-	Set this bit to 1 to indicate that the value entered in the heap_end_ptr is valid.
+	Set this bit to 1 to indicate that the woke value entered in the heap_end_ptr is valid.
 If this field is clear, some setup code functionality will be disabled.